 German Shepherd: The Bravest Soldier

-Max’s goal was not only to identify and perpetuate the hardest working dog breed, but he also wanted to use the German Shepherd for military and law enforcement.
+Max’s goal was not only to identify and perpetuate the hardest working dog breed, but he also wanted to introduce German Shepherds to military and law enforcement.
 With their instinctual tendencies to guard and protect, he knew this breed would be ideal as trained guard dogs.

 After loaning his dogs to German police departments as the first K9 unit dogs, he quickly found that his assumptions were correct; this breed fulfilled the police’s needs.
 This confirmation opened the doors to adding K9s to German military units for service during World War 1.

-The German K9’s main jobs included duty as:
+The German Shepherd K9’s main jobs included duty as:

 - Ammunition Carriers